fedor-ryzhenkov-main/Roll-to-Help/DEPLOYMENT.md

 ### 6. Verify Deployment

-- Visit your app URL to confirm it's working
+- Visit your app URL to confirm the website is working
-- Check the logs for any errors
+- Check the logs for both components to verify they're running
 - Test the Telegram bot by sending `/start` to your bot
 - Test all functionality (browsing games, placing bids, generating verification codes, etc.)

+## Database Provider Configuration

+The application uses the `DATABASE_PROVIDER` environment variable to determine which database to use:

+- For PostgreSQL (production): Set `DATABASE_PROVIDER=postgresql`
+- For SQLite (development): Set `DATABASE_PROVIDER=sqlite`

+The migration script is designed to handle switching between providers automatically.
+When a provider switch is detected, it will:

+1. Detect the mismatch between the current provider in `migration_lock.toml` and the desired provider
+2. Run `prisma db push` with appropriate flags to adapt the schema safely
+3. Continue with regular migrations

 ## Telegram Bot Operations

-The Telegram bot runs as a separate process alongside your web application using PM2.
+The Telegram bot runs as a separate worker component alongside your web application.
 This ensures the bot stays online even during website redeployments or restarts.

 ### Bot Architecture

 - The bot uses the Telegraf library to interact with Telegram's API
 - It runs in polling mode, which is more reliable for most deployments
 - The bot automatically runs database migrations on startup
-- PM2 ensures the bot process restarts if it crashes
+- Digital Ocean's App Platform ensures the bot process restarts if it crashes

 ### Testing the Bot